eatmycode/bashtag/README.md

 Ok, got all that?

-Now, open up `tweet.sh` in your preferred editor and add your app access tokens (lines 47-50).
+Now, open up `bashtag` in your preferred editor and add your app access tokens (lines 47-50).

     44        # Your Twitter application's settings.
     45        # [EDIT THIS SECTION TO REFLECT YOUR TWITTER APPLICATION'S VALUES]